 The final word from the currency pits, with CNBC's Melissa Lee and the Money In Motion traders.

-Italy's bond sale disappoints and the Swiss franc is rich - it's time for your FX Fix.
+Economic woes dog the euro and hound the pound - it's time for your FX Fix.

 Worries over Europe's debt problems are taking a toll on U.S. markets, explains Richard Steinberg, Steinberg Global Asset Management, president & CIO, discussing where investors can increase returns on their investments by using higher dividend strategies.

 CNBC's Kelly Evans reports on the market moving activities from Europe, including pressure on the euro and the flight to safety in German bunds.

 Thursday has a large batch of German economic data.
 Here's how to trade the euro on the news.

 As Greece's problems mount, the euro has been breaching new levels, but this strategist says it's no time to be contrarian.

 Jeff Applegate, Morgan Stanley Smith Barney CIO, discusses market volatility, European debt worries, the Facebook fallout, global growth concerns and where Wall Street goes from here.